Last Updated on June 4, 2020 by Valinda Riggins Nwadike, MD, MPH

-This essay was submitted anonymously after the author participated in the STD Interviews.
+This essay was submitted anonymously after the author participated in the STI Interviews.
 This is part 3 of a 3 part series.

 Statistics help to show just how common STDs are.